captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Keep silence.
+You keep silence.
 And I will do the same.

 ---